-The program is a member of the Göttingen Graduate School for Neurosciences, Biophysics and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
-It is offered by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry (MPlbpc), the Max Planck Institute for Experimental Medicine (MPlem), the Max Planck Institute for Dynamics and Self-Organization (MPlds), the German Primate Center (DPZ), and the European Neuroscience Institute (ENI).
-Further to their active participation in the Neuroscience Program, the above-mentioned partners closely cooperate in the DFG Research Center for Molecular Physiology of the Brain (CMPB), the Göttingen Center for Molecular Biosciences (GZMB), the Center for Systems Neuroscience (ZNV), in several collaborative research centers (Sonderforschungsbereiche, SFB) and in interdisciplinary doctoral programs (Graduiertenkollegs, GK).
+The program is a member of the Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
+It is offered by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry (MPIbpc), the Max Planck Institute for Experimental Medicine (MPIem), the Max Planck Institute for Dynamics and Self-Organization (MPIds), the German Primate Center (DPZ), and the European Neuroscience Institute (ENI).
+Further to their active participation in the Neuroscience Program, the above mentioned partners closely cooperate in the Cluster of Excellence and DFG Research Center Nanoscale Microscopy and Molecular Physiology of the Brain (CNMPB), the Göttingen Center for Molecular Biosciences (GZMB), the Center for Systems Neuroscience (ZNV), in several collaborative research centers (Sonderforschungsbereiche, SFB), and in interdisciplinary doctoral programs (Graduiertenkollegs, GK).